foundry-rs/foundry/chisel/README.md

 Chisel aims to improve upon soli, with native foundry integration by providing feature completion with:

 - Fork an existing chain
-- Allow the use of private keys and custom sender
 - More advanced introspection
 - Better error messages and traces
 - ... many more future features!